 Our commitment to our patients is to provide the most advanced treatments for all types of cancers of the blood, including lymphomas.

-Lymphomas are blood cancers that develop in the lymphatic system.
+Lymphoma is a broad term for blood cancers that develop in the lymphatic system.
 The lymphatic system is a network of tissues and organs that rid the body of toxins and waste.
 In addition, the lymphatic system transports infection-fighting white blood cells through the body.

 Lymphomas are broadly categorized into two main types: Hodgkin lymphoma and non-Hodgkin lymphoma.
 Beyond that, there are many different subtypes, especially subtypes of non-Hodgkin lymphoma.
-Some lymphomas arise from B-lymphocytes, while others arise from T-lymphocytes.
-Lymphomas are also described by their growth rate; rapidly growing lymphomas are called “aggressive,” whereas slow growing lymphomas are called “indolent.”

 At Rocky Mountain Cancer Centers, research is a crucial part of our mission.
-Our researchers have been instrumental in the development of many new therapies for lymphomas, and we are committed to advancing treatment through discovering new drugs.
+Our researchers have been instrumental in the development of many new therapies for lymphomas, and we are committed to advancing treatment by discovering new drugs.

 However, because there is a lot more to learn about the disease, we urge you to review other important information about diagnosing, staging, and treating lymphoma on our website and/or the website for the National Cancer Institute.